 Jan 31, 1978

-The “H.J.Res.” in “H.J.Res.
-697” means this is a House joint resolution in the United States Congress.
+This is a House joint resolution in the United States Congress (indicated by the “H.J.Res.” in “H.J.Res.
+697”).
 A joint resolution is often used in the same manner as a bill.
 If passed by both the House and Senate in identical form and signed by the President, it becomes a law.
 Joint resolutions are also used to propose amendments to the Constitution.

 The committee chair determines whether a resolution will move past the committee stage.

 There have been no roll call votes related to this resolution.

 Links & tools

 Civic Impulse.
 (2016).
 H.J.Res.
 697 — 95th Congress: A resolution proposing an amendment to the Constitution of the United States to provide for ....
 Retrieved from https://www.govtrack.us/congress/bills/95/hjres697

 “H.J.Res.
 697 — 95th Congress: A resolution proposing an amendment to the Constitution of the United States to provide for ....” www.GovTrack.us.
 1978.
 February 6, 2016 <https://www.govtrack.us/congress/bills/95/hjres697>

 |title=H.J.Res.
 697 (95th)